 TWO-WAY POS/NEG ELECTRIC CURRENTS CAN EXIST IN:

 This list is not so short.
 Again I ask you, what is the REAL direction of

-current?
+electric currents?
 We cannot solve the problem by belittling it, or by

-pretending that two-way currents pertain only to something exotic, or pretend that
+pretending that two-way currents pertain only to something exotic, or

-in a wire is "real," while currents in human flesh are not.
+current in a metal wire is "real," while currents in human flesh somehow

-complicated!
 However, there is a cute trick we can pull in order to avoid having to

 look at the particles at all.
-And that trick holds the answer
+And that trick holds the answer to the

 Electric currents produce three main effects: magnetism, heating, and